Alhajras/myChat/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.1.

-## Development server
+## Angular Development server

-Run `ng serve` for a dev server.
+Run `ng serve --proxy-config proxy.conf.json` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Angular Development server
+Run `cd Rapid-ChatXChannels/src` and then `./manage runserver`

+Login with user: `admin`, pas: `admin`.

 ## Code scaffolding